 Leland, NC, known as The Gateway to Brunswick County, is nestled along the west banks of the Brunswick River.
 The natural boundaries of the Town of Leland, NC include the Brunswick River to the east and Sturgeon Creek to the south, siting it just five minutes west of Wilmington.
 It is both well established and, as one of the fastest growing communities in Brunswick County, is the centerpiece of northern Brunswick County’s continuing economic expansion.
-In late 2004 the town doubled its geographic size by completing the voluntary annexation of a 4,900-acre tract commonly known as Brunswick Forest.
-The build-out of this property should result in an additional 10,000 residential units.
+In late 2004 the town doubled its geographic size by completing the voluntary annexation of a 4,900-acre tract commonly known as Brunswick Forest..
 Leland is poised for even greater growth in the years to come.
-When a planned U.S. 17 bypass is completed, Leland, NC will be directly accessible from I-40 without the current inconvenience of passing through Wilmington.
 Leland, NC is the largest city in Brunswick County and its location only five minutes across the bridge over the Cape Fear River from Wilmington offers easy accessibility to the attractions, restaurants, nightlife, educational and cultural opportunities available in Wilmington.
 Its strategic location also offers convenient access to Myrtle Beach, the coastal town of Southport, and the New Hanover and Brunswick County beaches.
 However, Leland is building an allure all its own.
-As more people move into the area, Leland, NC sees more and more new neighborhood development, golf courses and recreational activities, shopping and dining opportunities, festivals, services and businesses.
+As more people move into the area, Leland, NC sees more and more new neighborhood developments, golf courses and recreational activities, shopping and dining opportunities, festivals, services and businesses.
 Along with that growth, real estate in the form of new homes, apartments and long term rentals has been increasing exponentially.
 The city is the hub of activity and commerce for the rapidly growing northern portion of Brunswick County, which also includes the towns of Bolivia, NC, Navassa, NC, Bellville, NC, Winnabow, NC and Supply, NC.
 These neighboring small towns are all rural towns with natural beauty.
 Bolivia is home to Brunswick Community College and the Odell Williamson Auditorium.
 Winnabow's claim to fame is the Brunswick Town State Historic Site and Fort Anderson

 In its own right, Leland, NC has developed a modern business corridor where nationally known stores and restaurants can be found, and it has a number of championship golf courses that are available to the public.
 The proximity of Leland to Myrtle Beach, SC, as well as to the ocean beaches makes it a very desirable location for retirees and those seeking to relocate.